grafana/plugin-tools/docusaurus/docs/get-started/prompts-cli.md

 ### What is the organization name of your plugin?

 Enter the name of your organization.
-This which is normally your [Grafana account](https://grafana.com/signup/) username to help uniquely identify your plugin.
+This is normally your [Grafana account](https://grafana.com/signup/) username Grafana uses to help uniquely identify your plugin.

 ### How would you describe your plugin?